Introduction to Office Carpets

 For a more extensive overview on how to estimate the price of a carpet project and how to keep costs and waste to a minimum, check out our guide, “How to Run a Profitable Carpet Project.”

 As discussed in the Commercial Carpets vs. Hard Surface Flooring section, there are many variables or properties that accompany a carpet next to physical appearance.
-With hundreds of properties to contemplate, it is up to you to consult with your client and decide which properties are most essential to include in their workspace environment.
+With hundreds of properties to contemplate, it is up to you to consult with your client and decide which properties are most essential to include in their office environment.

-Properties you need to consider:
+Properties you need to consider when choosing an office carpet:

 - Underfoot comfort